 We make regular trips to the opal fields to make sure there is a constant supply of material to either make into jewelry or to on-sell to manufacturing jewelers or opal cutters.

 Its a fact that over 90% of the world’s opal is found here.
 The opal fields stretch out over areas of the Australian outback as large as the whole of Europe and a day’s trip can span a distance of around 1500 km.

 Australia is such a large dry continent and the ancient inland sea combined with the right climate has produced a gem that is more secure than most other opals.
 Along with this, the variety of opals found in Australia can be spread into at least three categories, along with subcategories.
 They are:

 Black Boulder Opal from Queensland

-Crystal and White Opal from Coober Pedy, South Australia (right)
+Crystal and White Opal from Coober Pedy, South Australia (below)

 Crystal opal is more traditional in that historically speaking as far as we know; all opals were once a more delicate light, often translucent color.
 The stone again is delightful from a different point of view.